-Probable cause Suggested actions 1 CAN cable disconnected.
-Ensure all the CAN cables are connected correctly.Ensure all CAN cables are installed correctly.
+Probable cause Suggested actions 1 CAN cable disconnected. • Ensure all the CAN cables are connected correctly.
 2 Defective CAN cable.
 Exchange the CAN cable.
 3 Defective main board in another module.
 Switch off the system.
 Restart the system, and determine which module or modules are not recognized by the system.